Four Popular Snorkel Spots

 Shore divers and snorkelers alike can take a step back in time and explore the Whiskey Wreck, just 150 yards off the beach in Gulf Shores.
 The wreck is an old Spanish rum runner said to have sunk in 1920 that is 200 feet in length.
 All that is left is a three-foot high wall of hull, but it's teaming with marine life.
 The wreck is located directly in front of Bahama Bob's at 601 W. Beach Blvd.
 The Whiskey Wreck is under 15 to 25 feet of water and covers approximately 300 square yards.
 At Bahama Bob's, it lies just beyond the sand bar.
 Experts say night diving and snorkeling the wreck highlights things that typically go unnoticed during daylight hours.

 A short drive east will take you to the Perdido Key Snorkel Reef.
 Located at the Johnson Beach public beach access, the reef consists of 33 sections of artificial reef installed in March 2015.
 The reef is about 200 feet from the beach and is home to tropical fish and even sea turtles.
-For those new to snorkeling, always bring a friend along, and snorkel on days when waves and currents are minimal and visibility is good.
+For those new to snorkeling, always bring a friend along, and snorkel on days when waves and currents are minimal, along with good visibility.
 It's also a good idea to use dive flags.